Special Academic Programs, Exams, & Academic Disciplinary Actions

 - The college may take any other reasonable action to ensure the security of testing materials from external examinations.

 Academic probation serves as official notice to the student that the quality of the student's performance must improve in order to remain eligible for continued enrollment in the college.
-Unless otherwise defined, the probationary period shall be for one academic year or until released by the office of the dean.
-Any student who fails to improve his or her performance in the areas identified by the Student Performance Committee during the probationary period may be kept on probation, asked to withdraw, or be dismissed from TCOM.
-Students on academic probation may not hold any elected or appointed office at the Health Science Center.
+Any student who fails to improve his or her performance as prescribed by the Student Performance Committee during the probationary period may be kept on probation, asked to withdraw, or be dismissed from TCOM.
+Students on academic probation may not hold any elected or appointed office in any student organization at the Health Science Center.
+Such restriction shall become effective with the determination of probation by the Student Performance Committee and shall remain in force until probation is lifted.
+For more information on academic probation, visit the policy website at www.hsc.unt.edu/policies/policieslist.cfm.

 The opportunity to remedy academic deficiencies at times other than when the course is regularly scheduled may be extended to medical students.
-Remediation may occur based upon the recommendations of the Student Performance Committee and the final approval of the dean.
+Remediation may occur based upon the recommendations of the Student Performance Committee and the final approval of the associate dean of Academic Affairs.
 Remedial course work must be completed according to the following schedule:

-- A deficiency in a Semester 1 or Semester 2 course must be remediated prior to Semester 3 or as specified by the Student Performance Committee.
+- A deficiency in a Semester 1 or Semester 2 course must be remediated prior to Semester 3.

 - A deficiency in a Semester 3 or Semester 4 course must be remediated before clinical clerkships begin.